hkaimio/PoseEdit/doc/triangulation_design.md

     1. Implement the pure Python `triangulate_point` function, integrating the user-provided draft logic.
     2. Implement the orchestrator method `triangulate(start, end)` on the `RealPersonInstanceFacade`.
     3. Implement the `PE_OT_TriangulatePerson` operator and its UI.
 - **Verification**: This is the final end-to-end test.
-It will involve a full scene setup with 2D data, running the operator, and asserting that the `MarkerData3D` action is populated with correctly triangulated 3D coordinates and metadata.
+It will involve a full scene setup with 2D data, running the operator, and asserting that the `MarkerData` action is populated with correctly triangulated 3D coordinates and metadata.
 - **Dependencies**: Phases 1, 2, and 3.
 - **Inputs**: Requires the draft triangulation function and a complete test dataset (2D poses from multiple cameras + calibration file).